YichengFan/Agile-in-Lean-Production/report.md

    - The theoretical CONWIP WIP cap \(K\) and λ-based release are not active in the current implementation.

 2. **No switching cost / setup time**
+   - We plan to implement this assumption in the next iteration.
    - We do not model product changeovers or sequence-dependent setups.
    - All jobs are treated as the same “glider” product; routing split at S₂ (to C₁/C₂/C₃) is assumed to be free apart from the processing times already specified.

 3. **Simplified timing rule**